How to make old signs… with a GROCERY stencil!

 (lights in kitchen were finished after this photo shoot… naturally…)

-Other sign related projects:
+Other sign related projects you may enjoy:

 featured in the June 2011 issue of SignCraft Online.